Disney Plus series WandaVision cast and crew revealed at D23

 In addition to Olsen and Bettany returning, actor Teyonah Parris is also in the series playing an older version of Monica Rambeau (the young girl from Captain Marvel).
 Also joining the series are actress Kat Dennings who will reprise her role as Darcy in Thor and Thor: The Dark World.

 Actor Randall Park reprises his role as government agent Jimmy Woo from Ant-Man and the Wasp.
-Actress Kathryn Hahn will be playing a "noisy neighbor," but the presentation didn't reveal much else about her character.
+Actress Kathryn Hahn will be playing a "nosy neighbor," but the presentation didn't reveal much else about her character.

 The panel also confirmed that Game of Thrones director Matt Shakman will direct the series.

-While the series has not started shooting yet, The audience also got a sneak peek of WandaVision with a new teaser trailer that "teams Elizabeth Olson and Paul Bettany, presents a truly off-kilter interpretation of MCU with a tonal melding of epic Marvel adventure and sitcom," Deadline reported.
+While the series has not started shooting yet, the audience also got a sneak peek of WandaVision with a new teaser trailer that "teams Elizabeth Olson and Paul Bettany, presents a truly off-kilter interpretation of MCU with a tonal melding of epic Marvel adventure and sitcom," Deadline reported.
 "It seemed like an episode of The Outer Limits as first glance (and includes an unexpected nod to The Dick Van Dyke Show).
 Clearly, Marvel is looking for a wide array of genre approaches to the traditional superhero saga and this partisan crowd loved it."

 Interestingly, WandaVision will also tie into the upcoming Doctor Strange and the Multiverse of Madness movie starring Benedict Cumberbatch.
 Events that happen in WandaVision will directly tie in with the Doctor Strange film.